calevans/external/README.md

 by the up and down cursor keys as well as the space bar,  but modules can be switched by using left and right.

-If you want to group without creating subsections, use

-	 <div data-external="module_01/index.html"> </div>

 You can of course do it differently.
-You can also still do sub sections fo slides within a seperate file.
+You can also still do sub sections for slides within a separate file.
 Anything that can normally be done in reveal.js, can be done inside of an externally loaded file.

 # Version
 - 1.0.0 Initial Release